 This one-hour webinar will take place on 29 January 2020.Read More

 Accelerating the planning, approval, and deployment of an Advanced Energy Community in southern San Mateo County

-PAEC provides an opportunity for the Clean Coalition to develop innovative and replicable approaches for accelerating the deployment of AECs.
-It is anticipated that, based on 25 megawatts (MW) of peak demand reduction, the initiative will save energy consumers over $25 million, generate over $100 million in regional economic output, create $35 million in local wages, and reduce greenhouse gas emissions by nearly 800 million pounds over 20 years.
+PAEC provided an opportunity for the Clean Coalition to develop innovative, replicable approaches for accelerating the deployment of Advanced Energy Communities (AECs).
+Based on 25 megawatts (MW) of peak demand reduction, the initiative is anticipated to save energy consumers over $25 million, generate over $100 million in regional economic output, create $35 million in local wages, and reduce greenhouse gas emissions by nearly 800 million pounds over 20 years.

-The PAEC initiative is designed to overcome these barriers and establish a replicable model that can be used by other communities across California and beyond.
-The results of PAEC will inform future action by policymakers, municipalities, governmental agencies, utility executives, and other key stakeholders.
+The PAEC initiative was designed to overcome these barriers and establish a replicable model that can be used by other communities across California and beyond.
+PAEC results will inform future action by policymakers, municipalities, governmental agencies, utility executives, and other key stakeholders.

 Many areas in California are experiencing commercial and residential growth pressure similar to that in the PAEC region.
 This means that elements of PAEC can be replicated in other areas.

 This initiative aimed to:

 The PAEC initiative produced a number of ground-breaking studies and reports.
 Subjects covered include the economic benefits of energy efficiency and fuel switching for commercial-scale buildings; electric vehicle charging infrastructure; energy storage; streamlining the interconnection of advanced energy solutions to the grid; and much more.
 Details are below; for more on report findings, see our PAEC webinar series.